-N.I.
-Budget \$ 81,800
+NI NI Budget \$ 81,800

-N- 15 Electric Utility Electric Accounting Technician Actuals 38,059
+N- 15 Electric Utility Electric Accounting Technician Actuals 81,800

-13 Budget Remaining \$ 43,741
+13 Budget Remaining \$ 0

-Update: Position has been posted and hired.
-Expenses are being incurred as the year progresses.
+Update: Position has been hired and expenses are being incurred.

 N-16 Information Systems & Communications Technologist

 Gathering and analysis of AMI data will assist in prioritizing capital infrastructure replacement in a cost efficient manner for the rate payers.
 This position aligns with the Electric Utility's goals by leveraging computer automation to enhance productivity, data availability, data reliability, and overall system performance.